dagniel/ckan-on-openshift/README.md

 The default uses https://hub.docker.com/r/centos/redis.<br>
 The image used in the current configuration is the redis-3.2 version from https://hub.docker.com/r/centos/redis-32-centos7

+## Postgres-GIS

+The ConfigMap containing the setup.sql script ran at initialization is customized for CKAN.<br>
+It both initializes the needed extensions and creates the Datastore structure (DB,user, pass) needed by CKAN.

 =======

 # TODOs